nils-grob/qgis_plugin_gpq_downloader/README.md

 ![gpq-download-demo5](https://github.com/user-attachments/assets/dc862317-1eb6-4ed4-b910-44ae22a60d71)

 The core idea is that GeoParquet can act more like a 'server', letting users download only the data they need, if you add a bit more smarts to the client.
 So this plugin uses [DuckDB](https://duckdb.org/) but abstracts all the details of forming the right queries to external sources, so users can just pick the data they want and pull it down with ease.
 And with GeoPackage output users don't even need to know anything about GeoParquet.
+More info is on the [plugin homepage](https://plugins.qgis.org/plugins/qgis_plugin_gpq_downloader/).

 ## Installation

 The easiest way to install the plugin file is to use the QGIS plugin manager.
 Just go to `Plugins > Manage and Install Plugins` and go to the 'install' tab and search for 'GeoParquet Downloader'.
 Click on 'Install Plugin' and you should get it.
+Alternatively you can download the zip file from one of the [releases](https://github.com/cholmes/qgis_plugin_gpq_downloader/releases) and 'install from zip' in QGIS.
 Right now you also need to install DuckDB to get things to work.

 On Windows you can use the [QDuckDB plugin](https://oslandia.gitlab.io/qgis/qduckdb/) which includes a precompiled binary.
 They also document how to install it on [Linux](https://oslandia.gitlab.io/qgis/qduckdb/usage/installation.html#linux) and [Mac OS/X](https://oslandia.gitlab.io/qgis/qduckdb/usage/installation.html#macos).